 IGN movies also noted how the movie was "light on nostalgia (besides a handful of Easter eggs)" but that this helped the movie develop a character all of its own.

-As per the description from Gizmodo, the footage begins with four high school kids being ordered to clean the school's basement, where they discover a mysterious, ancient video game called Jumanji.
+Back at CinemaCon in April, Jumanji also garnered positive audience reactions.
+As per the description from Gizmodo, the footage began with four high school kids being ordered to clean the school's basement, where they discovered a mysterious, ancient video game called Jumanji.
 Their avatars in-game are The Rock, Jack Black, Karen Gillan and Kevin Hart, and the series of trials they need to complete to get out become increasingly wilder and more dangerous.
 As in a video game, each player has three lives.
 A third death in-game means death for real.